emanuelefavero/cracking-the-coding-interview-solutions/README.md

 This repository contains my solutions to [Cracking the Coding Interview](https://www.crackingthecodinginterview.com/) questions.

-> Note: The solutions are written in TypeScript or JavaScript
+> Note: This repository is a work in progress, the solutions are written in TypeScript or JavaScript

 ## Usage